Ready, set, travel: The holiday rush to the airports and highways is underway

 Whether flying or driving, travelers should be keeping an eye on the weather forecast.

-AccuWeather forecasters say rain storms could hit California, the Pacific Northwest and the southern Plains states including Texas later this week, but things look brighter for population centers — and key airports — in the Northeast.
+A Pacific storm pounded parts of Southern California on Thursday with heavy rain and street flooding.
+AccuWeather forecasters say rain storms could hit the Pacific Northwest and the southern Plains states including Texas later this week, but things look brighter for population centers — and key airports — in the Northeast.

-“Last year was a really rough travel holiday,” said AccuWeather’s Paul Pastelok.
-“This year it looks like milder conditions.
-There isn’t much snow and ice on the horizon yet.”

-Associated Press Staff Writer Alexandra Olson in New York contributed to this report.